MigrationBuyer evaluation

 Export item records with cost history.
 Pull a custom item report with unit cost columns.
 This becomes the item master in the procurement platform and informs your reorder pricing baseline immediately.

 Sign up for the procurement platform and connect your POS.
-Shopify, Square, Toast, Clover, and Faire connect in a few clicks.
-The product catalog imports automatically.
-Inventory recommendations begin computing once 30 days of sales history is visible.
+Connect the supported POS or sales channel, then import or map the product catalog.
+Inventory recommendations can begin computing once enough sales history is visible.

-Connect your email inbox.
-Gmail or Microsoft 365, one connection.
-The supplier-reply AI begins monitoring inbound messages immediately.
+Connect your supplier inbox.
+Gmail or Microsoft 365 can become the monitored supplier-reply surface where configured.
 Existing supplier email threads become searchable context for the team — useful for any supplier where a price or terms history matters.

 Connect QuickBooks Online.
 One connection after QBO is stable.
 Start with bills staging for manual review before switching to automatic push.
 This gives you a verification window while you build confidence in the workflow.

 Run one real order cycle before you call the migration complete.
-Create a cart from inventory recommendations, send the PO to a supplier, watch the system parse their reply, receive the goods, push the bill to QBO.
+Create a cart from inventory recommendations, send the PO to a supplier, watch the system parse their reply, receive the goods, and stage the bill for QBO.
 That full loop — not the setup — is the real migration milestone.

 See 90-Day Procurement Trial Setup for Shopify Plus and QuickBooks for a structured proof-of-concept framework if you want a formal evaluation period before committing.